csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Austin Richards - A Tour of Cryptography

 - [**Documentation**](https://github.com/user-attachments/files/29290746/A.Tour.of.Cryptography.-.Austin.Richards.pdf?raw=true)
+- **Abstract**: "Block Ciphers allow the output result to be approximately the same size as the message, rounded up (like a ceiling function) to the nearest whole block.
+The current trend in block sizes tend to be about 64 bits, with the forecast of increasing this to 128 bits.
+Block Ciphers tend to operate at a reasonable speed, yet offer reasonable protection at the same time."

 ## Christopher Corbett - Analysis and Design

 - [**Documentation**](https://github.com/user-attachments/files/29290790/Analysis.and.Design.-.Christopher.Corbett.pdf?raw=true)
+-

 ## Christopher Aumen - Arbiter